Being lonely seems to carry a stigma, yet most people feel lonely at times.

 Giving Up Self-Judgment

 Letting go of judging yourself for your loneliness is a good first step.
 Blaming yourself, calling yourself names, and berating yourself because you are lonely is not effective and not accurate.
 Feeling lonely in the absence of meaningful connections is normal.

 There can be many reasons for loneliness.
 Today's mobile and busy society may have increased the challenges of establishing and maintaining relationships.
 Acceptance that loneliness is a part of the human condition can help you put your energy into creating solutions.

 Loneliness is not necessarily about poor social skills.
 When you are lonely, it may be overwhelming to think about venturing out to be with people even though you may have good social skills.
 Loneliness can lead to depression and a wish to isolate.

 Profound loneliness can go back many years.
-Some sources say that the roots of profound loneliness come from experiencing lack of love as a young child.
-Sometimes a deep loneliness comes with having a physical difference or suffering from a mental disorder that leads to discrimination and isolation.
+Some sources say that the roots of profound loneliness come from experiencing a lack of love as a young child.
+Sometimes deep loneliness comes with having a physical difference or suffering from a mental disorder that leads to discrimination and isolation.
 For others loneliness may come from struggling with friendships in school, perhaps having been bullied or having no one to sit with at lunch.
 Being on the playground with no one to play with can be a very lonely feeling.
-Having different interests, such loving sports when others are into video games, can be very lonely.
-Maybe as a child you had a single friend who moved away or you had an argument with that friend that led to a loss of the friendship.
+Having different interests, such as loving sports when others are into video games, can be very lonely.
+Maybe as a child, you had a single friend who moved away or you had an argument with that friend that led to the loss of the friendship.
 Loneliness in childhood seems to be related to loneliness as an adult, including an increased sensitivity to loneliness.